tklarryonline/tklarryonline.github.io/_posts/2014-08-30-automate-post-drafting-for-jekyll.md

 This 'buffy' method could fit with a novice user whose needs are just writing and posting articles.
 Back then I didn't care how to use Jekyll `draft` functionality, until I needed to keep track of my drafts with Git...
 Manually creating drafts, finishing and publishing them to my blog starting to be a nuisance.

-Thankfully, the hammer of [Thor](http://whatisthor.com/) stroke down on me!
+Thankfully, the hammer of [Thor](http://whatisthor.com/) struck down on me!

 ## What I want to achive